 Irish Owned

-100% Irish Owned for 50 Years - Licence No. TA0054
+100% Irish Owned for Over 50 Years

 Located in between the rivers Dee and Don, Aberdeen is a port city in northeast Scotland.
 It is unique and attracts tourists for a number of reasons.
 The city is full of history and culture, from its gorgeous granite buildings to the locals’ Doric dialect.
 Aberdeen’s sights don’t disappoint either, with rolling hills in the lush countryside and a pod of dolphins in the harbour!